 Panel A in Fig 2 shows that women in Korea have the highest advantage in terms of DFLE compared to all countries, with a total gender gap in DFLE of 4.39 y.
 The women’s survival advantage in Korea surpass the women disadvantage in disability by 13 times, resulting in this wider gender gap.
 China, and Mexico are the countries with the smallest women’s advantage in DFLE, while in Portugal and India women face a disadvantage in the number of years lived without disability compared to men.
 However, despite Portugal having one of the smallest gaps in DFLE, with women facing a disadvantage in healthy lifespan, the contribution of both disability and mortality to the gap are remarkably high, but act in opposite directions (mortality contribution = 2.33 y, and disability contribution = - 2.69 y).
 The small and negative gap in DFLE in Portugal is thus entirely driven by an offsetting effect of disability and mortality and is not indicative of low inequality in healthy lifespans between women and men in this setting.

-Fig 2 Decomposition of the gender gap (women-men) in disability-free life expectancy (DFLE at ages 60 y and over into mortality and disability effects (Panel A) and in chronic disease-free life expectancy (CFLE) at ages 60 y and over into mortality and chronic effects (Panel B) by country.
+Fig 2 Decomposition of the gender gap (women-men) in disability-free life expectancy (DFLE at age 60 y into mortality and disability effects (Panel A) and in chronic disease-free life expectancy (CFLE) at ages 60 y into mortality and chronic effects (Panel B) by country.
 Values of total gender gap (women-men) in DFLE (Panel A) and CFLE (Panel B) are presented on the bars.
 Notes. disability refers to the 5-item list of activities of daily living (ADLs), which include bathing, dressing, eating, getting in and out of bed, and using the toilet.
 Chronic is defined as being diagnosed with at least one of six doctor diagnosed conditions present at all country surveys that were harmonized: 1.
 Arthritis, 2.
 Cancer, 3.
 Diabetes, 4.
 Heart Conditions, 5.
 Lung disease, 6.
 Stroke.
 Source: Gateway to Global Aging Data, Produced by the Program on Global Aging, Health & Policy, University of Southern California with funding from the National Institute on Aging (R01 AG030153).

 Panel B in Figure 2 shows a contrasting pattern between the gender gap in CFLE and DFLE (Panel A).
 Chronic diseases reveal a different impact on the total gender gap compared to disability.
 Panel B shows that overall women live less years without chronic diseases than men (see Figs S1-S8 in the SI for the contribution of each chronic disease).
 However, despite these contrasting results, similar implications remain.
 Not necessarily countries that have similar total gaps in CFLE are alike in terms of chronic and mortality contributions.
 While both Switzerland and the US exhibit a CFLE gap of -0.16 years, there are notable disparities in the magnitudes of the contributions from mortality and chronic diseases across these countries.
 In Switzerland, the magnitude of the contribution of mortality and chronic diseases are three and two times higher, respectively, compared to the US.